turingschool/curriculum/source/projects/eventmanager.markdown

 end
 ```

-Looking at the final state of `legislators_for_zipcode` it may be template to
+Looking at the final state of `legislators_for_zipcode` it may be tempting to
 simply remove it.
 Leaving the method intact still has all of the benefits that
 it granted before so it would be useful to leave it.

 ### Outputting form letters to a file

-Outputting the each form letter to screen was useful for ensuring our output
+Outputting each form letter to the screen was useful for ensuring our output
 looked correct.
 It is time to save each form letter to a file.

 Each file should be uniquely named.
 Fortunately, each of our attendees has a